 To acquire control over most of the decisions in the general meeting, i.e. the body deciding on the most important matters concerning a company, the investor should acquire at least 50%+1 of the voting shares.
-Unless the minority shareholders have been given special veto rights, this level of control would allow the bidder to appoint the entire management of the company.
-A more efficient level of control (which would guarantee the passing of a broader spectrum of resolutions in the general meeting, including termination of the company, increasing/reducing the capital, amending its articles of association) may be gained by the acquisition of two-thirds of the shares.
-A total control (over all decisions to be taken by the general meeting, including decisions on merger/de-merger of a company and decisions on certain high-value transactions involving public companies listed in the statute) may be obtained by holding three-quarters of the voting shares.
+Unless the minority share-holders have been given special veto rights, this level of control would allow the bidder to appoint the entire management of the company.
+A more efficient level of control (which would guarantee the passing of a broader spectrum of resolutions in the general meeting of an AD, including termination of the company, increasing/reducing the capital, and amending its articles of association) may be gained by the acquisition of two-thirds of the shares.
+Total control (over all decisions to be taken by the general meeting, including decisions on merger/de-merger of a company and decisions on certain high-value transactions involving public companies listed in the statute) may be obtained by holding three-quarters of the voting shares, except in an OOD, where the increase/reduction of capital requires the unanimity of all voting shares.

-The title to shares in a public company passes to the bidder as from the transfer registration in the Central Depository.
-In the case of a share transfer in a private joint stock company or a limited liability company, the shareholders' rights pass upon endorsement of the shares, coupled with the registration of the share transfer in the company's shareholders' books, respectively, upon execution of a notary certified share transfer agreement.
+The title to shares in a public company passes to the bidder as from the transfer registration in the central register of securities.
+In the case of a share transfer in a private AD, the shareholders' rights pass upon endorsement of the shares, coupled with the registration of the share transfer in the company's shareholders' books.
+In case of a share transfer in an OOD, the shareholders' rights pass upon execution of a share transfer agreement with notary-certified signatures and content and registration with the Trade Registry, which may occur after the selling shareholder and managing director of the target company have declared that there are no due-but-unpaid liabilities for salaries or compensation payable to the employees or social security contributions for the employees of the target company (including for ex-employees) for a period of up to three years prior to the transfer.
 In the case of merger and de-merger reorganisations (irrespective of the type of company that is being reorganised), the control passes to the bidder after registration with the Trade Registry.